More Resources to Support Your 'Rockstar' Leadership Career

 You need to understand the critical targets to hit for him/her to see you as successful.
 Your job description and what the boss wants from you can be two distinctly different things.

 This will probably only increase conflict between you and your boss, and you may even suffer some retribution.
-Just use it as a last resort.
+Use it as a last resort.

 You'll end up in deeper water with your boat sinking.

-At getting your boss to modify his/her behavior - - Rome wasn't built in a day, the Titanic couldn't be turned on a dime!
-Don't expect your boss (or anyone else, for that matter) to change from one conversation.
+Don't give up at getting your boss to modify his/her behavior on your first attempt.
+Rome wasn't built in a day, the Titanic couldn't be turned on a dime!
+Don't expect your boss (or anyone else, for that matter) to change because of one conversation you've had with him or her.